KevinGuillaume/apifun/README.md

 # Api Learning Resource

 This project is meant to teach basic API concepts through the use of an API in app.
+It goes over concepts like Promises, Async Await, Synchronous vs Asynchronous, and Will also explain API methods(get,update,etc)

 Stack: ReactJs,HTML/CSS, Javascript, Axios